 Don’t be shy with the seasoning

 Owing to the above point, it is certainly advisable from a nutritional perspective to buy undressed, raw meat alternatives such as tofu or mycoprotein (commonly found in Quorn).
-But without ample seasoning, these foods can be bland enough to put you off, so you should always use significantly larger quantities of herbs and spices than you would when cooking with real meat.
+But without ample seasoning, these foods can be bland enough to put you off, so you should always use significantly larger quantities of herbs and spices than you would when cooking with real meat, like you would for my whole30 meatloaf.
 With enough paprika and cumin, you won’t notice the difference even if you cooked it yourself!

 There has never been a better time to ditch meat but if you choose to go down this road, bare these things in mind to live a healthier, greener and tastier life.